oneapi-src/level-zero-spec/include/core/PROG.md

   multiple engines and/or sub-devices.
 If the application prefers to opt-out of these optimizations, such as when the application plans to perform this distribution itself, then it should use ::XE_COMMAND_LIST_FLAG_EXPLICIT_ONLY.
-- The command list maintains some machine state, which is inherited by subsequent commands.
-See ::xe_command_list_parameter_t for details.

 The following sample code demonstrates a basic sequence for creation of command lists:
 ```c